 Surface pumps are generally more expensive that the submersible type, especially those that are self-priming.
 They should be sited near to the pond, preferably just below the level of the water and housed in a waterproof box of some time to ensure they don’t get wet.

 Like pumps, filters may be housed outside the pond or submerged in the water.

 The choice is between a mechanical filter that will sieve out dirt, or a biological filter that will help to break down decaying matter in the pond.

-While mechanical filters may be operated sporadically, when needed, biological filters take a few weeks to start working, and then they must be left on continuously.
+While mechanical pond pumps and filters may be operated sporadically, when needed, biological filters take a few weeks to start working, and then they must be left on continuously.
 Once it is running, a biological filter should only be disconnected for cleaning, which should be done regularly to prevent too much waste building up in the filter media.
 The manufacturer’s instructions will normally specify how often this should be.